 This card is often connected to law and ethics.
 It’s a sign to keep your actions fair and clean.
 Be sure you’re acting with integrity in all of your endeavors.

 It can also suggest a frustrating encounter with bureaucracy.
 If it shows up in your reading in this context, be prepared to navigate some red tape.
 Get help or advice from someone within the system you’re working in.
 Stay patient and persistent.
 This card in a positive position and upright indicates a good outcome.

 Sometimes the Justice card indicates a complex or difficult decision that needs to be made.
 Rather than approaching the issue with the emotional, soulful response that the Lovers Card requires, Justice represents clear, logical decisions.
 Set aside any bias that could color the outcome.
 You could also be called to mediate a complicated dispute.

 The Justice card is more pertinent than ever.
 Our interconnectedness on social media allows us to hear the stories of marginalized populations more than ever.
 Justice can be a call to remember the ways that the scales are unbalanced for others.
-Be aware of how the biases of others, and your own, are unfairly affecting the lives of others.
-Be a part of the solution in dismantling those prejudices.

 Love and Relationships